ramirezraph/JobBoards/README.md

 kubectl port-forward svc/jobboardsapi 6001:6001 -n jobboard
 ```

-Then, you can now access the web application or web api in you browser by going to `http://localhost:<port>`
+Then, you can now access the web application or web api in your browser by going to `http://localhost:<port>`

 # Screenshots